CentsOfFate/Pelipper-Delivery-Service/README.md

 # Pelipper Delivery Service - Business Intelligence Project

-This project is demonstrating a Data Warehouse using the Pokemon World and a Delivery Service and visualizing the data with Seaborn and Power BI
+This project is demonstrating a Star Schema using the Pokemon World and a Delivery Service and visualizing the data with Seaborn and Power BI

 ## Getting Started
 To replicate this Project: